Claude Vautin: Great Cobar mine

 Vautin was doing work for the Great Cobar mine, around 1881.
 His name appeared—jointly with his assignees, Great Cobar's managing director, Russell Barton, and its mine manager, George Hardie—on a patent application, for "Improvements in the refining of impure commercial copper".
 This was but one of a number of parents that he would hold.

 Vautin successfully demonstrated continuous copper ore smelting, using a water jacket furnace and converter, to the Great Cobar Copper-Mining Company, in 1884.
 Sulphide ores did not need prior roasting, when smelted in a water jacket furnace.
-Vautin was one of the first who experimented with applying Bessemer convertor technology to converting copper matte—the product of a water jacket furnace—to crude ('blister copper') metal.
+Vautin was one of the first who experimented with applying Bessemer converter technology to converting copper matte—the product of a water jacket furnace—to crude ('blister copper') metal.

 Water jacket furnaces needed coke.
 With the closest railway being at Nyngan, the road freight cost of moving coke from there to Cobar, made water jacket furnaces uneconomic, at that time.
 After a railway to Cobar was opened in 1892, the Great Cobar Mining Syndicate, used water jacket furnaces at the mine; by 1898 five such furnaces were operating with great success.
-Convertors were only introduced, around 1908, during the time that the mine was owned and operated by Great Cobar Limited.
+Converters were only introduced, around 1908, during the time that the mine was owned and operated by Great Cobar Limited.